 But next year things get dicey, so I expect we’ll probably see plenty of opportunity to buy Marvel in the $20s again.
 Thanks to the writers strike, Marvel won’t be producing any of their own films for 2009 … though there will be the Wolverine movie, which will probably be a big hit and generate some royalties for them.
 That comes out next May.
 For more self-produced films from the house of Spiderman, we’re going to have to wait for Iron Man II and Thor in 2010, and Captain America and The Avengers in 2011, with both years seeing the same double-barreled late Spring/early Summer popcorn slotting that they used for Iron Man and Hulk this year.

 Like most stocks, Marvel tends to trade on the events of the coming six months or so — though it will probably have more investors interested after Iron Man was such a big hit.
-I’d guess that means that the relatively news-free 2009 for these guys means that ...
+I’d guess that means ...